 I did this survey in my Level 4 class, an adult ESL class of almost all Chinese students.
 I asked them about the three main activities we do in class—Story Listening, whole-class novel reading, and free voluntary reading time.

 The second most popular activity among my students, according to the survey, was whole-class novel reading.
-I know that some teachers are very opposed to the idea of reading a book all together as a class.
+I know that some teachers do not like reading a book all together as a class.
 One example is here, from Pernille Ripp, a 7th grade language arts teacher.
 She says that reading a novel all together as a class is “the number one thing ALL of my students report kill their love of reading.”
 She teaches language arts, which of course is different from teaching ESL, but her thoughts seem to reflect the thoughts of some ESL and foreign language teachers, too.
-I’ve heard several other ESL and foreign language teachers in online posts and discussions mention that forcing students to all read the same book can be a killjoy and that it’s better to give students free reading time so they can choose what books they want to read.
+I’ve heard several other ESL and foreign language teachers mention that forcing students to all read the same book can be a killjoy and that it’s better to give students free reading time so they can choose what books they want to read.
 However, I have not found that to be the case with my students.
 According to my survey results and the reactions I’ve heard from students in class, my students prefer whole-class novel reading over free reading time.

 I think one of the keys for whole-class novel reading is to make sure it’s an interesting book that the students enjoy.
 The quality of the book definitely affects how students feel about it.
 The book we just finished reading in this class was a really great story that every single student said they enjoyed (The Long Road to Lucca).
 However, there have been other books we’ve read as a class that were…just okay.
 With those books, I would say that student engagement during class was a little lower.
 But even then, I think most of my students still enjoyed reading a book all together as a class.